Also in the works are sporty Si and Type R variants, the latter of which has been spotted again in prototype form.

-Honda engineers are out testing the next generation of the Civic Type R. The current car is a favorite here at Motor Authority, so the engineers have a solid base from which to prepare the redesigned model.
+The outgoing Civic Type R is a favorite here at Motor Authority, so the engineers have a solid base from which to prepare the redesigned model.
 What we know is that the latest Civic range benefits from a more rigid platform compared to its predecessor, and this should also aid the new Type R.

 2022 Honda Civic Type R spy shots - Photo credit: S. Baldauf/SB-Medien

-It isn't clear what mechanical mods are planned but we can expect a version of the current generation's 2.0-liter turbocharged inline-4 to be nestled under the hood of this prototype, possibly with more than the current 306 horsepower and 295 pound-feet of torque.
-A 6-speed manual and front-wheel drive will likely be standard on the new Civic Type R, and we wouldn't be surprised if some form of electrification is also a possibility.
+It isn't clear what mechanical mods are planned for the Type R but we can expect a version of the outgoing model's 2.0-liter turbocharged inline-4 to be nestled under the hood of this prototype, possibly with more than the current 306 hp and 295 lb-ft of torque.
+A 6-speed manual and front-wheel drive will likely be standard on the new Civic Type R, and we wouldn't be surprised if some form of electrification is made available at some point.